Explore fishing villages, terraced rice fields, and unrivaled coastal drives on Ishikawa's rugged northern peninsula

-The Noto Peninsula is a 100-kilometer stretch of land jutting out into the sea making up the northern area of Ishikawa prefecture.
-A visit to Noto's beautiful stretches of beach, small fishing villages and agricultural interior will mesmerize you and give you a new appreciation for slow-paced life.
+The Noto Peninsula is a 100-kilometer stretch of land that juts out into the sea, making up the northern area of Ishikawa prefecture.
+A visit to Noto's beautiful beach, small fishing villages, and agricultural interior will mesmerize you and give you a new appreciation for slow-paced life.

 There are two daily flights from Tokyo's Haneda Airport to Noto Airport.
-At the airport you can rent a car from major Japanese car rental outlets.
-Buses also connect to Wajima and Anamizu.
+From the airport, you can rent a car from major Japanese car rental outlets.
+There are also buses that connect between Wajima and Anamizu.

 Take the JR Nanao line limited express to Wakura Onsen.
 The journey takes one hour.

-Alternatively the Hokutetsu express bus connects Kanazawa to Wajima and takes two to two and a half hours.
+Alternatively, the Hokutetsu express bus connects Kanazawa to Wajima and takes about 2 to 2 1/2-hours.

-Along the coast of Noto, several stretches of beach offer visitors a place to take in the seascape.
+Along the coast of Noto, several stretches of beach offer visitors a place to take in the sea views.

-Driving on the flat sands of Chirihama Beach on the southern west coast is sure to be great fun, and the beautiful Koiji Beach in the north is a wonderful spot to enjoy the sunset.
+Driving on the flat sands of Chirihama Beach on the southwest coast is sure to be great fun, and the beautiful Koiji Beach in the north is a fantastic spot to enjoy the sunset.

 The Ganmon Sea Cave, a geological rock formation created by the rough waters of the Sea of Japan, is a popular stop along any scenic drive or cycling tour.

-Matsuri, or festivals, take place virtually every weekend somewhere in Noto from spring to fall.
+Matsuri, or festivals, take place virtually every weekend somewhere in Noto from the spring to the fall.

-The impressive 3-day Seihakusai Dekayama Festival held in May is worth catching.
-In the summer, the heart-pumping Noto Kiriko Festivals with their large lantern floats will provide you unforgettable memories of the exciting float competitions.
+The impressive three-day Seihakusai Dekayama Festival held in May is worth catching.
+In the summer, the heart-pumping Noto Kiriko Festivals , complete with their large lantern floats, will provide unforgettable memories of the exciting float competitions.

-For a breathtaking view of terraced rice paddies, don't miss a visit to the Senmaida rice fields north of Wajima.
-At night, the rice paddies are lit up with strings of purple lights, giving it an otherworldly ambience.
+For a breathtaking view of terraced rice paddies, don't miss a visit to the Senmaida rice fields just north of Wajima.
+At night, the rice paddies are lit up with strings of purple lights, giving it an otherworldly ambiance.

-If you have some time and would like to gain a deeper understanding of farm life on this rural peninsula, Shunran-no-Sato offers homestay programs focused on green tourism and sustainability.
-The programs offer unrivaled opportunities to experience rice planting and rice harvesting, as well as mushroom hunting with local farmers.
+If you have some time and would like to gain a deeper understanding of farm life on this rural peninsula, Shunran-no-Sato homestay programs focus on green tourism and sustainability.
+The programs provide unique opportunities to experience rice planting and rice harvesting, as well as mushroom hunting with local farmers.

-Nearby Nanao City lies the hot spring resort town Wakura Onsen .
+Nearby to Nanao City, lies the hot spring resort town of Wakura Onsen .
 You will find it along the bay in the center of the peninsula.
 Here, large ryokan (Japanese-style inn) complexes are equipped with plenty of entertainment and karaoke.
 The most renowned of these ryokan is Kagaya, ranking in the top 10 of Japan's best ryokan.
-Wakura onsen is a great spot to sample Japanese onsen culture, next to the calm oceanside of the eastern coast.
+Wakura Onsen is a great spot to sample Japanese onsen culture, next to the calm oceanside of the eastern coast.